davidrpugh/jupytercon-2020-talk/PITCHME.md

 @ul[spaced]
 * Automate environment build with Bash script.
 * Each of your projects should have separate Conda environment.
-* Create custom kernels for project Conda environments.
+* Create custom Jupyter kernels for project Conda environments.
 @ulend

 ---